splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

-The following installation instructions are summarized from a [blog](https://www.syslog-ng.com/community/b/blog/posts/introducing-the-syslog-ng-stable-rpm-repositories) maintained by a developer at One Identity.
+The following installation instructions are summarized from a [blog](https://www.syslog-ng.com/community/b/blog/posts/introducing-the-syslog-ng-stable-rpm-repositories) maintained by the One Identity team.

 1. Install CentOS or RHEL 8.0.
 See your OS documentation for instructions.